-The moral self, moral identity, or moral motivation is an area of increasing interest to researchers (e.g., Hardy & Carlo, 2005).
+The moral self, moral identity or moral motivation is an area of increasing interest to researchers (e.g., Hardy & Carlo, 2005).
 Blasi has suggested that a person with a moral identity has moral constructs central to the self (Blasi, 1985).
 The perspective proffered here contrasts with Blasi's view.
-Focusing on the subjective view, the central question is not whether a person has a moral identity but what moral identity he or she has.
-Instead of dismissing some identities as nonmoral, the perspective here is that there are different types of moral identities (we will avoid the discussion of what personality is and whether there is such a thing-see Lapsley, chapter 3 this volume).
-All organisms are goal-driven, including human organisms (Bogdan, 1994).
+Focusing on a person's subjective view, the central question is not whether a person has a moral identity but what moral identity they have.
+It is the nature of organisms to aim for what they perceive to be good in the moment so subjectively a person feels they are behaving moral (although reflection later may change opinion).
+All organisms are goal-driven, including humans (Bogdan, 1994).
 Persons select goals they think are the best in the circumstances, never consciously choosing goals they think are evil or bad.
 Even those who behave violently are motivated to right a wrong (i.e., revenge is felt as "good" in the brain; de Quervain, Fischbacher, Treyer, Schellhammer, Schnyder, Buck, & Fehr, 2004).
 Those who are impulsive feel that their goals are "right" in part because they feel them so strongly.
+So from the individual's viewpoint in the moment (the subjective perspective), the person is behaving morally.
+However, from an objective viewpoint self-centered behavior that harms or mistreats others is generally considered to be less moral.
+For example, although egoism and selfishness can be touted as moral (see Ayn Rand Nation by Gary Weiss), it is usually considered outside of many moral frames.
+However, MET does not dismiss some identities as non-moral but notes different types of moral identities (we will avoid the discussion of what personality is and whether there is such a thing-see Lapsley, this volume).
 The view here is that everyone has a subjective moral identity-one oriented towards the perceived good.
 What varies, based on experience and situation, is the type of moral identity active at any given moment.

-Triune Ethics Theory identifies three basic attractors for moral information processing within the brain (Narvaez, 2007a), inspired by theories of brain evolution (MacLean, 1990).
-There are likely many subtypes across these major attractors, but only the major attractors are described here as types of ethics.
-These three distinctive moral systems, rooted in the basic emotional systems, propel human moral action on an individual and group level.
-The first formation, is rooted in the R-complex (MacLean, 1990), or the extrapyramidal action nervous system (Panksepp, 1998).
-Dominant in reptiles, the R-complex relates to stereotyped behavior in many animals and several forms of behavior in mammals, including territoriality, imitation, deception, struggles for power, maintenance of routine, and following precedent.
-The Ethic of Security is based primarily in these instincts, which revolve around physical survival and thriving in context, instincts shared with all animals and present from birth.
-Primitive systems related to fear, anger, and sexuality reside here.
-Because they are primarily hardwired into the brain, these systems are not easily damaged, unlike those of the other two systems, making these the default systems when other things go wrong.
+Multi-ethics theory identifies three basic attractors for moral functioning (Narvaez, 2008), based on brain evolution (MacLean, 1990).
+There are also subtypes (see Figure 1).
+The three basic orientations-Safety, Engagement, and Imagination-stem from different emotion systems and represent distinct moral mindsets.
+Each differentially affects perception, information processing, affordances (perceived action possibilities) and goals, propelling moral action on an individual or group level.

+The first formation involves the R-complex (MacLean, 1990), or the extrapyramidal action nervous system (Panksepp, 1998).
+The R-complex relates to stereotyped behavior in many animals and several forms of behavior in mammals, including territoriality, imitation, deception, struggles for power, maintenance of routine and following precedent.
+The Ethic of Safety is based primarily in these instincts, which revolve around physical survival and thriving in context, instincts shared with all animals and present from birth.
+Primitive systems related to fear, anger reside here.
+Because they are primarily hardwired into the brain, these systems are not easily damaged, unlike those of the other two ethics, making these the default systems when trauma or neglect occur in early life.
+Excessive stress in early life can wire the brain for threat reactivity, leading to a greater propensity to use a safety ethic in social interactions (Narvaez, in preparation).